 If the biological parent does not consent to the adoption, the court may still grant a stepparent adoption.
 The court may find that there are circumstances that justify termination of the biological parent’s rights if they have been absent from the child’s life.
 Our compassionate family law attorneys can assist in handling termination of parental rights proceedings.

 We will file the necessary documents and represent you in family court.
 We also handle the legal name change of the adoptee.
 We are familiar with the local courts and can inform you of the process of accomplishing a stepparent adoption.

 Stepparent Adoptions Terminate Family Rights

-If your stepparent adoption is successful, you not only terminate the biological parent’s legal rights, but you also terminate the parent’s family’s legal rights.
+If your stepparent adoption is successful, you terminate the biological parent’s legal rights, and the parent’s family’s legal rights.
 In some cases, grandparents may request visitation with grandchildren.
 Grandparents can assert their legal rights to visit the child even though their son or daughter’s parental rights have been terminated.

 We work with grandparents and parents to negotiate a visitation agreement.
 Our Riverside law practice emphasizes mutual resolution to grandparent rights issues.
 Our law office is also prepared to litigate contested grandparent visitation issues if they arise.